• Skip to primary navigation

 Can I use a different brand of almond flour?
 The results may vary depending on which almond flour brand you use.
 My bagels had the perfect texture with Bob’s Red Mill Almond Flour, but this recipe will work well with other almond flours like Honeyville and Wellbee’s.
 This recipe is quite forgiving.

 Can I use dairy-free yogurt?
-Yes you can, but with one caveat.
+Yes, you can, but with one caveat.
 The consistency of a dairy-free yogurt – and anything but nonfat Greek yogurt – will be different.
 I tested this recipe with dairy-free almond milk yogurt.
-The batter was more sticky and I noticed it stuck to the pan a bit more (had to use a butter knife to pry out the bagels).
+The batter was more sticky, and I noticed it stuck to the pan a bit more (I had to use a butter knife to pry out the bagels).
 Make sure you grease your donut pan extra well when using DF yogurt.
-The texture was much more chewy, but still delicious.
+The texture was much chewier but still delicious.
 A bit less bagel-like in taste and texture, but again, still delicious.

 Can I make it egg free Yes, it’s okay to omit the egg.
 The texture may be slightly different, but it’ll still be good.